Paño verde: Plot

 The police invade Américo and Alma's flat while Américo is in the bathroom shaving.
 Américo pretends to surrender but turns on an officer, holding his razor blade to his throat, but is shot dead in front of his wife as backup officers arrive.
 The police arrive at the bar and surround Miguel.
-Miguel manages to escape, but only by ruthlessly shooting dead a female admirer and an old friend, to buy him time to escape.
-He is eventually shot on the roof and falls to his death through the skylight onto the bar's pool table, much to the shock of the bartender who had never suspected his wicked ways.
+Miguel manages to escape, but only by ruthlessly shooting a female admirer and an old friend to buy himself time to escape.
+He is eventually shot on the roof and falls to his death through the skylight onto the bar's pool table, much to the shock of the bartender, who had never suspected his wicked ways.